Jinseup (Ted) Shin

 Scott Mourer

-Scott Mourer, M.F.A., is an adjunct professor in the Department of Industrial Design at Metropolitan State University of Denver.
+Scott Mourer, M.F.A., is an affiliate professor in the Department of Industrial Design at Metropolitan State University of Denver.

 Amy Kern